 In partnership with Mark’s wife, Leeanne Gatien, we wanted to honour Mark and let his name live on through an award that would grow in prestige every year.
 So in 2016, we launched the Mark Gunter Photographer of the Year Awards – a way of commemorating Mark’s contribution to the community and to showcase the best cycling photographs of each year.
-The inaugural edition was an incredible success, with some amazing submissions.
+The inaugural edition was an incredible success, with some amazing submissions, and the 2017 edition built on that legacy.
 We can’t wait to see what this year has in store!

-The funds raised through this competition will be donated towards cancer research through Australian Cancer Research Foundation, Tour de Cure, and financially help promising young cyclists through Young Cyclist Assistance.
+The funds raised through this competition will be donated towards cancer research through Tour de Cure, and financially help promising young cyclists through Young Cyclist Assistance.

 Not a photographer but still want to contribute?

-You can donate to Australian Cancer Research Foundation to help fund research here.
+You can donate to Tour de Cure to help fund research here.

-There are three categories to this competition to showcase the best photos of 2017 while taking care to include everyone and disadvantage no one.
+There are four categories to this competition to showcase the best photos of 2018 while taking care to include everyone and disadvantage no one.

 1. Professional: We encourage Mark Gunter’s colleagues to enter the competition such that the best professionals and their work is celebrated and acknowledged.

 2. Enthusiast: Semi-professionals and enthusiasts alike are encouraged to submit their best work of the year (Interchangeable Lens Cameras (ILC), mirrorless, film, compact, DSLR and other high end cameras are permitted).

 3. Smartphone and Action-Cam: Some of the best photos in the world are now taken on mobile phone cameras and action sports cams, and if you have a great eye or have simply gotten lucky with an outstanding photo, we invite you to showcase it here.